Minestom/minestom.net/docs/world/instances.md

 Entity#getInstance
 ```

-Internally, the default Instance class have its own sets to store the entities in it, but all chunk based methods are abstract and meant to be implemented by a subclass
+Internally, the default Instance class has its own sets to store the entities in it, but all chunk based methods are abstract and meant to be implemented by a subclass

 ## InstanceContainer

 "Container" here means that this is an instance that can store chunks.
-And as every instance, have its own sets of entities
+And like every instance, it has its own sets of entities

 You can create an `InstanceContainer` by calling: